iegomez/mosquitto-go-auth/README.md

 #### Why?

-The plugin was built because I needed a JWT local mode and it was faster to write it in Go than to patch [jpmens'](https://github.com/jpmens) plugin at the.
+The plugin was developed because I needed a JWT local mode and it was faster to write it in Go than to patch [jpmens'](https://github.com/jpmens) plugin at the time.
 Being written in Go, it was easy to extend too.
 Also, I wanted to give `cgo` a try.

 ### Table of contents